RedSparr0w/Tile-Locked/README.md

 - [ ] Add a way to gain tiles
     - Per x experience gained
-        - Optionally charge the XP to unlock the tiles
+        - Charge the XP to unlock the tiles
     - Per x levels gained
-        - Always charge the level to unlock the tiles (levels cost more xp at higher levels)
+        - Charge the level to unlock the tiles (levels cost more xp at higher levels)
 - [ ] Handle Nether/End travel if no available tiles
+    - Automatically unlock 1 tile?
 - [ ] Only use a tile if you are touching the ground?
     - Or using a boat
 - [ ] What happens when you die and respawn in a bed with no available tiles and no unlocked tiles by the bed